 - How much do families have to pay out of pocket for the child care they receive?

 - What are the requirements for child care providers, and how much are they reimbursed for care?

-The Child Care and Development Fund (CCDF) provides federal money to States, Territories, and Tribes to subsidize the cost of child care for lower-income families.
-Detailed policies vary widely across jurisdictions, with States/Territories/Tribes establishing different policies for:
+The Child Care and Development Fund (CCDF) provides federal money to States, Territories, and Tribes to subsidize the cost of child care for low-income working families.
+Detailed policies vary widely across jurisdictions, with States, Territories, and Tribes establishing different policies for:

 - Eligibility requirements for families and children

 Whether families are eligible for child care assistance and how much assistance they receive depends in large part on the policies set by each jurisdiction.
 This report describes the ways in which policies vary within the context of the federal program requirements and includes dozens of detailed tables showing each State’s/Territory’s policy choices.

 The CCDF Policies Database project produces a comprehensive, up-to-date database of CCDF policies for the 50 States, the District of Columbia, and five U.S. Territories and outlying areas.
 The database contains hundreds of variables designed to capture CCDF policies across time, allowing users to access policy information for a specific point in time as well as to see how and when policies change over time.
 The database is funded by the Office of Planning, Research, and Evaluation (OPRE) and maintained by the Urban Institute.

 - The maximum income that a family of three can have and become newly eligible for assistance ranges from $1,423 to $5,802 per month.